lidsunicamp/MedicalPhysics19_ALTIS/README.md

 - *LIDC IDRI*, the data can be downloaded [here](https://wiki.cancerimagingarchive.net/display/Public/LIDC-IDRI).
 The gold-standard is located at `Materials/lidc_idri_part1.zip` and `Materials/lidc_idri_part2.zip` in this repository.
 The data has been separated into 2 parts because its size exceeded 100MB.

 ## Implementation

+The implementation of ALTIS is located at the folder `bin/` of this repository.
+It is the 64-bit binary version for Ubuntu 16.04.
+In order to run the software, just run the following commands.

+'''
+cd <path_to_the_binary>
+iftALTIS -i <input_ct_image> -o <output_label_mask> --improve-segmentation 25
+'''

+The file formats accepted by the software are: .nii, .nii.gz, .hdr, .scn.
+The `--improve-segmentation` flag is optional and is used when some parts of the lungs are left outside the segmentation.
+It will perform an extra delineation step to try to solve this problem.
+To see the all available flags of this software, just add the flag `-h` or `--help`.